-From an operational view, Rossi and Volpin (2003) study determinants of M&A activities using empirical data, 1992-2002, from 49 target countries, including a bit of Vietnamese data (not substantial), which exhibit the volume, the incidence of hostile takeovers, the pattern of cross-border deals, the premium, and the method of payment.
-The work suggests that right protection on M&A and cross-border takeovers could be efficient catalysts for improving corporate governance, a much desired goal in any restructuring process.
-This result indicates that the international market for corporate control helps generate convergence in corporate governance regimes across countries.
-Khimizu et al. (2004) also presents the similar position on corporate governance issues, which should enable a more favorable and productive economic transformation.
+From an operational view, Rossi and Volpin (2003) study determinants of M&A activities using empirical data, 1992-2002, from 49 target countries, including a bit of Vietnamese data (not substantial) which exhibit the volume. the incidence of hostile takeovers, the pattern of cross-border deals, the premium and the method of payment.
+The work suggests that right protection on M&A and cross-border takeovers could be efficient catalysts for improving corporate governance, a much desired goal in any re-structuring process.
+Khimizu et al., (2004) also present a similar position on corporate governance issues which should enable a more favourable and productive economic transformation.

-In a wave of cross-border M&A within developed economies of OECD, Bertrand and Zuniga (2005) extend their effort to investigate M&A transactions, in conjunction with issues in R&D investments in OECD member economies in 1990s.
+In a wave of cross-border M&A within the developed economies of Organization for Economic Co-operation and Development (OECD), Bertrand and Zuniga (2005) extend their effort to investigate M&A transactions in conjunction with issues in Research and Development (R&D) investments in OECD member economies in 1990s.
 A main addressing of the study is on the question of whether there exists significant difference in likely impacts on industrial innovations between national and cross-border M&A operations.

 The authors use GMM to estimate a dynamic linear model for R&D investment and control for market-related and technological determinants of R&D production.
-Their results show that the latest M&A wave in OECD has not resulted in significant effect on domestic R&D activities at the industrial level.
+Their results show that the latest M&A wave in OECD has not resulted in a significant effect on domestic R&D activities at the industrial level.
 M&A only seems to have played a role in some specific groups of industries.
 In addition, results suggest that domestic and cross border M&A differed in their impact on R&D investment.
-Only domestic operations stimulated R&D activities in low technology intensive industries.
+It appears that domestic M&A activities generated positive impacts on R&D activities in low-tech industries.
 Interestingly, they present the insight that indicates mainly target firms seemed to benefit from M&A operations in their sample, but not buyer firms at home countries.
-This work is basically a counterargument to the general public opinion that considers foreign takeovers fearful.
+This work is basically a counter-argument to the general public opinion that considers foreign takeovers fearful.